MunKeat/cs4224f-mongodb/README.md

 (env) $ pip install -r requirements.txt
 ```

+2a.
+Note that occassionally, `pip install -r requirements.txt` may not work.
+Our experience is that installing pandas separately should resolve the problem.

 3. Download the dataset if you have not, and move them to `/data` folder.
 Thereafter, move all transaction files to the `/xact/` folder.

 ```